simplifiedcourses/simplifiedcourses.github.io/_posts/2022-12-15-angular-change-detection-onpush-or-not.md

 - When a set input is called on that view by a parent when Change Detection runs.

 So when the view:
-- has a user clicking on a button
+- Has a user clicking on a button
-- has a user doing anything that will trigger some kind of event
+- Has a user doing anything that will trigger some kind of event
 - Has an async pipe
 The `lView` that is bound to that component and all its parent's views are marked as `lViewFlags.dirty`, so that component and all its parents (including the root component) will be Change Detected.